DanisSharafiev/road-accident-detection/README.md

 For training launch you have to:
 - run all cells in src/data/data_download.ipynb
 - write `python -m src.models.model_train.baseline_cnn` in root directory.
+For inference launch you have to:
+- write `python3 -m src.realtime.run_realtime --camera 0` for realtime camera inference
+- write `python3 -m src.realtime.run_realtime --video your.mp4` for video inference
 # Contributors
 Name Surname|Mail|Position
 -|-|-